Divorce Quick Start Guide

 Finally, you should think realistically about how well you and your spouse may be able to work together to finalize your divorce.
 While litigation will sometimes be unavoidable, even when there is a significant amount of ill-will, spouses are often able to reach a settlement early on without resorting to extended court proceedings.
 Options such as private negotiations or mediation can all lead to amicable resolutions while saving time, money and stress for all parties involved.
 Regardless of the method you choose to use, you should retain an attorney to represent you during the process so that your interests are protected and your goals are achieved.

-Get Started with Your Divorce – Schedule a Free Initial Consultation Today
+Get Started with Your Divorce – Call for a Free 15-Minute Phone Consultation Today

-For more information about preparing for your divorce, we invite you to schedule a free, confidential consultation at the Law Office of Blake W. Rush.
+For more information about preparing for your divorce, we invite you to contact the Law Office of Blake W. Rush for a free, confidential phone consultation.
+In-person consultations are also available.
 It is never too early to start planning ahead.
-To request an appointment, call (908) 713-9800 or contact us online today.
+Call (908) 713-9800 or contact us online today.